rochellev/SprouterNative/README.md

 ## Minimum Viable Product (MVP)
-For Sprouter to be a useful journalling app, the following features define the MVP.
+For Sprouter to be a useful journaling app, the following features define the MVP.
 * Users can create a journal for each plant they want to track.
 * Users can have multiple plant journals and see the notes and photos for a particular plant.
 * The app Home screen will display all of the user's plant journals.